caseyadkins/Sequence-Assembly-Tutorial/SequenceAssemblyTutorial.md

 3. `--error` name the error file
 4. `--account` what pronghorn account you are working on.
 Could be your personal account, or a lab group association account.
 5. `--partition` which partitions (groups of nodes) are you requesting
-6. `--time` how much run time are you requesting
+6. `--time` how much run-time are you requesting
 7. `--nodes` how many nodes are you requesting
 8. `--tasks-per-node` how many tasks should be assigned to each node
 9. `--cpus-per-task` how many CPUs should be assigned to each task
 10. `--mem-per-cpu` how much memory (RAM) do you need per CPU
 11. `--mail-type` what do you want to get email notifications about
-12. `mail-user` your email address to recieve email notifications
+12. `mail-user` your email address to receive email notifications

 After the slurm information, you put the commands you want to run in your job.